zbalkan/zbalkan.github.io/_posts/2025-02-20-surrogates.md

 ## It's complicated

-These files have names that include characters that cannot be rendered at all.
-They are out of UTF-8 coverage as well.
+These files have names that include non-renderable characters.
 No language pack can help you.
 These are called surrogate pairs.
 There are better explanations online, and I'd rather leave the explanation to them.
-I'd like to summarize, anyway.
+I'd like to summarize, still[^1].

-Windows was an early adopter of Unicode, and its file APIs use UTF‑16 internally.
-This means that filenames, text strings, and other data are stored as sequences of 16‑bit units.
-For Windows, a properly formed surrogate pair is perfectly acceptable.
-However, issues arise when string manipulation (often written under the old UCS‑2 assumptions) produces isolated or malformed surrogates.
+Windows was an early adopter of Unicode, and its file APIs use UTF‑16 internally since Windows 2000-used to be UCS-2 in Windows 95 era, when Unicode standard was only a draft on paper, but that's another topic.
+Using UTF-16 means that filenames, text strings, and other data are stored as sequences of 16‑bit units.
+For Windows, a properly formed surrogate pair is perfectly acceptable[^2].
+However, issues arise when string manipulation produces isolated or malformed surrogates.
 Such errors can lead to unreadable filenames and display glitches—even though the operating system itself can execute files correctly.
-Check out [this great article on the history of UCS-2](https://unascribed.com/b/2019-08-02-the-tragedy-of-ucs2.html).
-Also, on the disadvantages of being an early adopter, you may try [Raymond Chen's article](https://devblogs.microsoft.com/oldnewthing/20190830-00/?p=102823) on it as well.
+But we can create them deliberately as well, which we can see below.

 ## Understanding Surrogate Pairs